 - Dual or two sets of governments:

-(b) By the 73rd and 74th Constitution amendments another level of government has been created viz.
+(b) By the 73rd and 74th Constitution amendments, another level of government has been created viz.
 Panchayats and Municipalities.
-Powers and functions have been assigned by them.
+They have assigned Powers and functions.
 This may be regarded as a third level.
-So in India the Constitution envisages not two but three levels of government.
+So in India, the Constitution envisages not two but three levels of government.
 This is a novel form of federation, unknown to the outside world.
-Local government of a district, country or municipality is generally a creature of an Act of legislature.
+Local government of a district, country or municipality is generally a creature of an Act of the legislature.
 In India they are created by the Constitution whose provisions are supplemented by the Acts.
 It is the natural corollary of a dual government that there is a division of power and functions between the two sets of government.
 The distribution between the Federal and the State units may not be identical in all constitutional systems.
-The division of subjects may be two fold i.e. Federal and State as in the U.S.A. or may be threefold (Central, State and Concurrent) as in Australia.
+The division of subjects may be two-fold i.e. Federal and State as in the U.S.A. or maybe threefold (Central, State and Concurrent) as in Australia.
 The residuary powers may rest with the Centre (Canada and India) or with the States (U.S.A. and Australia).
-Apart from the lists there are many other ways of distributing power.
+Apart from the lists, there are many other ways of distributing power.

 - Written Constitution:

 In order to make the distribution clear and permanent it must be reduced to writing and must be made amenable to amendments and changes by observing the procedure laid down in the Constitution itself.
 Left to unwritten conventions or understanding it would create fluidity which in turn would generate uncertainty leading to dissatisfaction among the constituent units.